segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/unlocking-attribution/index.md

 This source is maintained by Unlocking Attribution.
 For any issues with the source, [contact their Support team](mailto:support@unlockinggrowth.co).

+> info ""
-_**NOTE:** The Unlocking Attribution Source is currently in beta, which means that they are still actively developing the source.
-This doc was last updated on August 14th, 2023.
-If you are interested in joining their beta program or have any feedback to help improve the Unlocking Attribution Source and its documentation, [let their team know](mailto:support@unlockinggrowth.co)!_
+> The Unlocking Attribution Source is currently in beta.
+If you're interested in joining the beta program or have any feedback to help improve the Unlocking Attribution Source and its documentation, [let the team know](mailto:support@unlockinggrowth.co).

 ## Getting Started